wacuuu/workload-collocation-agent/examples/kubernetes/monitoring/cadvisor/README.rst

 - container_perf_events_total, which is the value of the metric

 - container_perf_events_scaling_ratio, which is an information on how to scale the value to get estimated total number.
-The requirement to scale the number comes from the fact, that the measurements are by limited number of hardware counters, thus system is multiplexing them and the information on this multiplexing proportion is required to get good estimation of counter value.
-To get the approximated value of a counter one should divide the counter value by scaling ratio.
+The requirement to scale the number comes from the fact, that the measurements are by limited number of hardware counters, thus system is multiplexing them and the information on this multiplexing proportion is required to get good estimation of counter value. **To get the approximated value of a counter one should divide the counter value by scaling ratio.** For example if the counter value is 40 and scaling ratio is 0.5, the reale value is somewhere around 80

 All perf metrics will have those two entries.
 Besides that, all perf metrics are the same entry differing by the tag event, which in this case looks like this: event="CYCLE_ACTIVITY.STALLS_MEM_ANY".

 By design cAdvisor is not doing any processing like aggregation, so you will see a lot of entries regarding the same container.
 Couple of tags useful to sum by in Prometheus are:

-- `container_label_io_kubernetes_container_name`
+- ``container_label_io_kubernetes_container_name``
-- `container_label_io_kubernetes_pod_name`
+- ``container_label_io_kubernetes_pod_name``
-- `container_label_io_kubernetes_pod_namespace`
+- ``container_label_io_kubernetes_pod_namespace``
-- `container_label_io_kubernetes_pod_uid`
+- ``container_label_io_kubernetes_pod_uid``
-- `id` it identifies the continer by mix of pod id and docker container id
+- ``id`` it identifies the continer by mix of pod id and docker container id
-- `name` it identifies the container by container name asigned by k8s
+- ``name`` it identifies the container by container name asigned by k8s

 As perf is under heavy development, be advised, that more types will soon be added, but they will follow the same rules.